kcarnold/cs344/content/glossary.md

 - [Understanding binary cross-entropy / log loss: a visual explanation](https://towardsdatascience.com/understanding-binary-cross-entropy-log-loss-a-visual-explanation-a3ac6025181a)
 - related: [Visualizing Information Theory](http://colah.github.io/posts/2015-09-Visual-Information/)

+Related: *perplexity*:

+- A problem with entropy as a measure is that it depends on what base you use for the logarithm.
+One unit of cross-entropy for the natural log (log base *e*) is one *nat*, which is *log_2(exp(1))* = 1.44 bits.
+- So instead we sometimes just consider the *perplexity*, which is the exponentiation of the entropy.
+A coin flip has a perplexity of 2, a standard dice roll has a perplexity of 6; roughly speaking, the perplexity measures degree of confusion by way of how many items we're taking a random guess among.
+- For language models, perplexity is often reported [*per word*](https://en.wikipedia.org/wiki/Perplexity#Perplexity_per_word) or *per character*.

 ## Embeddings

 An *embedding* is: